project-gemmi/gemmi/docs/analysis.rst

   ...                 ns.add_atom(atom, n_ch, n_res, n_atom)
   ...

+All these function store ``Mark``\ s in cell-lists.
+A mark contains position of atom's symmetry image and indices that point to the original atom.
+Searching for neighbors returns marks, from which we can obtain original chains, residues and atoms.

 NeighborSearch has a couple of functions for searching.
 The first one takes atom as an argument::